Sol C. Siegel: MGM

+However a number of Siegel films were flops with Four Horsemen and Mutiny being particularly expensive box office failures.
+This led to Siegel being replaced as head of production in January 1962 by Robert M. Weitman.

+Independent producer

 Siegel then began working as an independent producer.
 He ran his own production company from 1964 to 1967.

 Siegel died of a heart attack in Los Angeles on December 29, 1982, aged 79.

 Personal life

 He was married to Ruth (Shor) Siegel until her death in 1962; together they had three sons, Andrew, Norman, and Richard.